ejr004/htcondor-docker-pool/README.md

 # HTCondor in a container
-This repository provides containerized version of a basic HTCondor distributed site with a submit node, execute node and central manager node, running currently on a Docker Swarm network.
+This repository provides containerized version of a basic HTCondor distributed site with a submit node, execute node and central manager node, running on a Docker Swarm cluster.

-If you want to run a personal condor container instead (submit node, execute node and central manager node in the same container), you should check out [this repository](https://github.com/maany/personal_condor_docker) instead
+If you want to run a personal condor container instead (submit node, execute node and central manager node in the same container), you should check out [this repository](https://github.com/maany/personal_condor_docker) instead.

 # Requirements and Resources
 - You need VM's or bare metal machines that are part of a swarm cluster.
 - Instructions to install docker-ce : https://docs.docker.com/install/linux/docker-ce/centos/.
 On a CC7 host, you can use the instructions [here](https://github.com/WLCG-Lightweight-Sites/wlcg_lightweight_site_ce_cream/blob/master/yaim/README.md) to setup docker.
 - Instructions to set up a swarm cluster: https://docs.docker.com/engine/swarm/swarm-tutorial/.
-Make sure you allow traffic on  the firewall ports used by swarm nodes to communicate. (described in the tutorial accessible from the link)
+Make sure you allow traffic on  the firewall ports used by swarm nodes to communicate. (described towards the end in the first page of the tutorial)

 # Setting up a distributer condor cluster